linville/cmmcdb/README.md

 cmmcdb
 ======

-CMMCDB is a suite of utilities for importing the [Cybersecurity Model Maturity Certification model framework](https://www.acq.osd.mil/cmmc/) into a normalized database structured (i.e.: Django active record model).
-It includes capabilities for importing the original PDF distributed by
-OUSD(A&S) and then exporting various other formats including OpenXML and JSON.
+CMMCDB is a suite of utilities for importing the [Cybersecurity Model Maturity Certification (CMMC) model framework](https://www.acq.osd.mil/cmmc/) into a normalized database structure (i.e.: Django active record model).
+It includes capabilities for importing the original PDF distributed by OUSD(A&S) and then exporting various other formats including OpenXML and JSON.

 Requirements